ducquando/learn-swift/README.md

 swap(firstSwap: someNum, secondSwap: anotherNum)
 ```

-If you don’t want an argument label for a parameter, write an underscore `_` instead of an explicit argument label for that parameter.
-Then you can omit the argument label when call the function.
+If you don't want an argument label for a parameter, write an underscore `_` instead of an explicit argument label for that parameter.
+Then you can omit the argument label when calling the function.

 ```swift
 // Example of a function with omitted argument label